SAN DIEGO JUVENILE Attorney

 Juveniles Have the Right to an Attorney

 If a juvenile is 15 years old or younger, the police must provide a lawyer to consult with the juvenile before questioning.
-The lawyer will typically advise the minor to invoke the right to remain silent and not talk to the police.
-When a teen over 16 finds himself being questioned by police, he should ideally only answer questions related to his identity and request to speak with a lawyer.
+The lawyer will typically advise the teen to invoke the right to remain silent and not talk to the police.
+When the police question a teen over 16, he should ideally only answer questions related to his identity and request to speak with a lawyer.

 Rights of Teens Who Have Been Detained

 When detained, a minor has the right to call her parents and a lawyer.
-Parents are often left alone in the interrogation room with their child, but few people are aware that their conversations may be recorded in these rooms and these discussions can be used as evidence.
-If you and your child are in an interrogation room together, wait to speak to them about the crime until your lawyer is present or you leave the station when your child has been released back into your custody.
+Parents are often left alone in the interrogation room with their child, but few people are aware that while in these rooms, their conversations may be recorded and used as evidence.
+When in an interrogation room with your child, avoid discussing the crime without a lawyer present or until your child is released.

 Search and Seizure of Minor’s Possessions

-If a teacher, principal, police officer or other authority figure aside from a legal guardian searches a minor’s possessions without reasonable suspicion or the juvenile’s permission, the search could be in violation of the child’s rights and any resulting evidence may be withheld from the adjudication hearing.
+Should a teacher, principal, police officer or other authority figures aside from a legal guardian searches a minor’s possessions without reasonable suspicion or the juvenile’s permission, the search could violate the child’s rights, and any resulting evidence may be withheld from the adjudication hearing.

 Sentences for Juvenile Offenders

-The penalties for juvenile offenses are largely the same as those adults may face, but the juvenile court system is overall oriented towards rehabilitation rather than punishment.
-It is important to realize that juveniles can be sentenced to the maximum sentence just as easily as an adult can, meaning even a misdemeanor crime can result in up to a year of confinement in a juvenile detention facility.
-Teens are sometimes also subjected to specialized penalties, including the loss of driving privileges or the delayed ability to obtain a driver’s license for crimes such as driving under the influence or possession of alcohol.
+The penalties for juvenile offenses are primarily the same as those adults may face, but the juvenile court system is oriented towards rehabilitation rather than punishment.
+Juveniles are just as likely as adults to be sentenced to the maximum sentence, meaning even a misdemeanor crime can result in up to a year of confinement in a juvenile detention facility.
+Teens are sometimes also subjected to specialized penalties, including the loss of driving privileges or the delayed ability to obtain a driver’s license for crimes such as driving under the influence or possessing alcohol.

 Maximum Penalties for Juvenile Offenders

 The potential penalties can be severe depending on the charges in question; a child under age 16 can be incarcerated until age 21, and a child over 16 until age 25.
-Minors charged as an adult can face the same penalties as adults, including life sentences, though they cannot be sentenced to death.
-It’s worth adding that if someone over 16 is tried in adult court, they will still be held in a juvenile facility until they are 18.
+Minors charged as adults can face the same penalties as adults, including life sentences, though they cannot be sentenced to death.
+It’s worth adding that if someone over 16 is tried in adult court, they will still be held in a juvenile facility until they turn 18.